-Highland Lake's water quality has been steadily decreasing due to nonpoint source pollution from roads, driveways, and lawns.
-These increased phosphorous and sediment levels, reduced water clarity and dissolved oxygen levels are threatening the water quality.
+In the 1980's and 1990's Highland Lake's water quality had steadily decreased due to nonpoint source pollution from roads, driveways, and lawns.
+In 1990, the DEP listed Highland Lake as impaired (category 5) due to reduced water clarity.
 As the watershed of Highland Lake includes portions of Falmouth, Windham, and Westbrook, improvement of the lake's water quality required a coordinated effort by the three communities and area volunteers working with the Highland Land Association (HLA) and the Cumberland County Soil & Water Conservation District (CCSWCD).
 A 1999 watershed management plan, resulting from a watershed survey, was followed by extensive efforts in education and demonstration projects over a period of 13 years by the HLA and CCSWCD.
 This effort has, over the past ten years, resulted in improved water quality and habitat.
-In 2010, Highland Lake was removed from the Department of Environment Protection's list of "at-risk" lakes in Maine.
-The HLA continues its outreach efforts in education through its publications, website, water quality monitoring, and Highland Lake Conservation Corps.
+In 2010, Highland Lake was removed from the Department of Environment Protection's list of "impaired" lakes in Maine.
+The HLA continues its outreach efforts in education through its publications, website, and water quality monitoring.